f-flores/liri-node-app/README.md

 liri-node-app

-The liri-node-app is a terminal based app that processes commands like my-tweets.
+The liri-node-app is a terminal based app that processes commands like my-tweets, spotify-this-song, movie-this, and do-what-it-says.
+This node app leverages node npm packages such as twitter, node-spotify-api, request and fs in order to simulate a language interpretation and recognition interface.
+In addition to logging the data to the terminal window, liri-node-app also outputs the data to a file called log.txt.

 ## Usage